driver-oss/driver-core/README.md

 2. Publish to local repository, to use changes in depending projects:

-        $ sbt publish-local

-3. Release a new version of core:

-        $ sbt release
+        $ sbt publishLocal

+3. In order to release a new version of core, merge your PR, tag the HEAD master commit with the next version (don't forget the "v." prefix) and push tags - Travis will release the artifact automatically!